Lori Cardille

-Lori Ann Cardille is an American actress and producer, best known for her role in Day of the Dead (1985).
+Lori Cardille (born 1953 or 1954) is an American actress, best known for her role in Day of the Dead (1985).

 Career

-Cardille's notable television roles were Winter Austen #1 on the ABC soap opera The Edge of Night, and Carol Baker on soap opera Ryan's Hope.
+Cardille's notable television roles were the first Winter Austen (1978–1979) on the ABC soap opera The Edge of Night, and Carol Baker on soap opera Ryan's Hope.
 Her most notable film role is Sarah in George A. Romero's Day of the Dead.

 Writing

 She is the author of the book I'm Gonna Tell: ...an Offbeat Tale of Survival, which chronicles her journey after surviving sexual abuse.

 Personal life

-Cardille is the daughter of Bill Cardille, who acted in George Romero's Night of the Living Dead.
+Cardille is the daughter of Pittsburgh TV personality Bill Cardille, who played himself in George Romero's Night of the Living Dead, and Louise Maras.
 She studied acting at Carnegie Mellon University.

 Cardille's daughter is actress Kate Rogal.
-She also has a sister, Marea.